-- 3.4.1 Section 38 of the Highways Act 1980 allows the Local Highway Authority to adopt highway infrastructure constructed as part of the development.
+3.4.1 Section 38 of the Highways Act 1980 allows the Local Highway Authority (LHA) to adopt highway infrastructure constructed as part of the development.
 Prior to entering into the agreement, the developer must have obtained planning permission.
-These new roads and footpaths will be constructed by the developer and inspected by the Local Highway Authority to ensure that they are of a suitable standard for adoption by the Authority. - 3.4.2 The Local Highway Authority can reserve the right to refuse to enter into a Section 38 agreement to adopt any infrastructure if it does not meet the required construction and layout standards.
-Applicants and developers can identify routes that they do not intend to offer up for adoption by the Local Highway Authority.
-They would be responsible for the maintenance of that development thereafter.
+These new roads and footpaths will be constructed by the developer and inspected by the LHA to ensure that they are of a suitable standard for adoption by the Authority.

+3.4.2 The LHA can reserve the right to refuse enter a Section 38 agreement to adopt any infrastructure if it does not meet the required construction and layout standards and developers can construct a development that they do not intend to offer up for adoption by the LHA and be responsible for the maintenance of that development thereafter.
 The developer will be required to make the non-adopted highway status clear to all end users.